shahmunir1/colibri_turbine_pipeline/README.md

 - Statistics Calculation: Computes summary statistics (min, max, average, standard deviation) for each turbine.

-- Integration with Delta Lake: Stores processed data in Delta format for efficient querying and storage.
+- Data Writing: Writes the processed data to different formats like Deltalake, JDBC, Parquet, and CSV.

+- Persist the rejected and anomalies data to CSV for further analysis.

 - Scalability: Uses Apache Spark for processing large datasets.